nelsonic/node-cdn/README.md

 If you are toally *new* to CoffeeScript, *welcome* to the **Future**!!

-There has been much **debate** in the JavaScript / NodeJS Community as to wether you should learn CoffeeScript or just continue writing (mediocre) JavaScript...
+There has been much **debate** in the JavaScript / NodeJS Community as to wether you should learn CoffeeScript or just continue writing (*mediocre*) JavaScript ...
+It boils down to Five Things:

+- Code Clarity - CoffeeScript forces indentation and is "whitespace significant" (like Python)
+- Consistent Quality - CoffeeScript is designed to *Pass* [JS Lint](http://www.javascriptlint.com) meaning it follows all the JavaScript Best Practices described in [Douglas Crockford](http://javascript.crockford.com/)'s ["JavaScript: The Good Parts"](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742).

+Essentially people *new* to JS development *hack* at the problem or copy-paste the "solution" by googling, by contrast, people that do the [Homework](https://twitter.com/nelsonic/status/321950687619584001/photo/1) and have experience of debugging *terrible* (rushed/unstructured/untested/undocumented) JS code

 Here are a couple of simple tutorials to get you started: